RemigiusL/Testcafe-Keyword-Driven/README.md

 ## Screenshot rendering

-- this reporter embeds all screenshots as base 64 images, making the generated json file completely autonomous.`install [log4js](https://www.npmjs.com/package/log4js) (version >= 5.1.0):`
+- this reporter embeds all screenshots as base 64 images, making the generated json file completely autonomous.

 ## Video rendering